pleszkoi/DokuWiki_Project/network.md

 tcp LISTEN 0 128 *:22 *:*
 ```

 ## Firewall Rules

-I configured the firewall for network security, to allow only the necessary ports.
+I configured the firewall for network security to allow only the necessary ports.

 Used UFW commands: